When Compression Becomes an Attack Surface: Black-Box Attacks on Prompt-Compressed LLM Agents: Prompt Compression Module

 \section{Prompt Compression Module}

-In this section, we first provide the background knowledge for the prompt compression module in LLM-powered agents.
-Then we explain how the security implications of this module is overlooked, revealing a new and under-examined attack surface in the agents.
+In this section, we first provide the background knowledge for the prompt compression module in LLM agents.
+Then we highlight an overlooked security implication: compression inserts a lossy, budgeted transformation that can be adversarially manipulated, creating an underexplored attack surface.

+\mypara{Prompt Compression}We model prompt compression as a budgeted transformation \(C_R\) that maps an input prompt \(X \in \mathcal{X}\) (e.g., a concatenated text prompt or a sequence of structured messages) to a shorter prompt \(\tilde{X}\): \( \tilde{X} = C_R(X), \ r(\tilde{X}) \le R, \) where \(r(\cdot)\) measures a resource such as token count (or estimated inference cost), and \(R\) is the budget.
+Specifically, \(C_R\) can be instantiated by selecting a subset of the original content (keeping the wording unchanged) as extractive compressor~\cite{pan2024llmlingua2datadistillationefficient,jiang2023llmlinguacompressingpromptsaccelerated,llmlingua2024reddit} or rewriting it into a shorter paraphrase/summary as abstractive compressor~\cite{pu2024style,llama3modelcard,qwen2024docs}.
+In both cases, the output must satisfy the budget constraint.

+\mypara{Security Implication} From a security perspective, an LLM agent is a pipeline of interacting components rather than a monolithic model.
+Before the backend LLM is invoked, an agent concatenates trusted inputs (e.g., system prompts) and untrusted inputs (e.g., retrieved documents, tool descriptions, and the user query) from multiple channels~\cite{gekhman2023robustness,gemini,gupta2024llm,zhuang2024promptreps}.
+Prior attacks against LLM agents, including prompt injection, jailbreaks, and RAG poisoning, implicitly assume that the adversarial payload must reach the backend LLM and be interpreted there as malicious or misleading content~\cite{hui2025pleakpromptleakingattacks,yi2024jailbreak,zou2025poisonedrag,xie2025security,Chao2023JailbreakingBB}.
+Prompt compression breaks that assumption.
+Once \(C_R\) is applied to the assembled prompt, an adversary can perturb the pre-compression context not to instruct the backend LLM directly, but to alter the compressor's retention decisions.

+The effect is strongest when trusted and untrusted inputs are compressed under a shared budget.
+In that setting, attacker-controlled content in the untrusted portion can compete with safety-critical guardrails or task-critical evidence.
+The perturbation need not contain a meaningful instruction, and it need not survive compression itself.
+Its only role is to change which tokens, spans, or facts remain visible after the bottleneck.

+Accordingly, prompt compression changes the relevant security boundary from the backend LLM in isolation to the composed pipeline that first compresses and then reasons.
+Despite the growing deployment of compression in agent frameworks and pipelines~\cite{jiang2023llmlinguacompressingpromptsaccelerated, langchain2024, Liu_LlamaIndex_2022, microsoft_promptflow}, this systems-level shift has received comparatively little security analysis.